RiteshKaushal57/Devops/CICD&Jenkins/CICD&Jenkins.md

 We’re using **declarative Jenkins pipelines** because they are easier to write, maintain, and collaborate on.
 As part of this declarative Jenkins pipeline, we run multiple stages.

 The first stage is the **build stage**.
 Using Maven as our build tool, we build the application and execute unit tests.
-If the build stage is successful, the next stage is **static code analysis**.
-This step ensures the application isn’t exposed to any code quality or security issues.
+If the build stage is successful, the next stage is **static code analysis** and **security scanning**.
+For this we use tool such as SonarQube to ensure code quality and safety.

 After that, we use **SAST and DAST tools** to verify the application’s security — to check whether any new changes introduced by the developer cause security vulnerabilities.
 If any of these checks fail, Jenkins sends **email or Slack notifications** that we’ve configured.